Guidelines and Use Cases

 Note: In Canada and US, the X12 EDI Standard is recommended.

-GS1 EDI EANCOM
+GS1 EDI EANCOM (External link opens in new tab.)

 GS1 EANCOM® is a GS1 subset of the UN/EDIFACT standard (United Nations Electronic Data Interchange for Administration, Commerce and Transport).
 It contains only the message elements required by business applications and mandated by the syntax.
-Note: In Canada, the X12 EDI Standard is used.

-GS1 UN/CEFACT XML
+GS1 UN/CEFACT XML (External link opens in new tab.)

 The GS1 UN/CEFACT XML profiles include a select set of messages covering Cross Industry for: Despatch Advice, Invoice, Order, Order Response and Data Types.
 This standard contains the components that are determined to be foundational to the UN/CEFACT Cross Industry messages and helps to enforce consistency across messages.
-Note: In Canada, the X12 EDI Standard is used.

-GS1 XML
+GS1 XML (External link opens in new tab.)

 XML is a language designed for information exchange over the internet.
 GS1 uses XML to create a set of standard messages for the GS1 EDI (Electronic Data Interchange).
 GS1 XML messages can be exchanged using any technical solution or internet transport protocol and currently supporting processes such as Order to Cash (Order, Deliver and Payment), Transport & Logistics and Upstream.